Skip to content

 (linked above)

 To maintain this standard and prepare for the future, the district has developed a Strategic Funding Plan tied directly to our Board approved 2025-2030 Strategic Plan (linked on our website) and the proposed dedicated tax measure.
-This plan outlines how voter-approved revenues will be allocated to strengthen our workforce, modernize our technology infrastructure, and maintain high-quality instructional facilities, all while protecting the programs that define our holistic student-centered approach by supporting the Three A’s (Academics, Arts, and Athletics).
+This plan outlines how voter-approved revenues will be allocated to strengthen our workforce while protecting the programs that define our holistic student-centered approach by supporting the Three A’s (Academics, Arts, and Athletics).

 FREQUENTLY ASKED QUESTIONS